AdityaMe/PracticalMachineLearning/index.md

 ![](index_files/figure-html/unnamed-chunk-5-1.png)

 The above model predicted the Training data with a very high accuracy of ***99.56%***.
-However, to test if accuracy can be further improved, the **Decision Tree model** can be used:
+The OOB estimate of error of the RF model is **0.49%**.
+However, to test if accuracy can be further improved, the **Decision Tree model** can be used.

 ```r
 ## Building the tree model